neo4j-contrib/neo4j-cc/DEVELOP.md

 ## Generate an application

-Run `nx g @nrwl/react:app my-app` to generate an application.
+Run `nx g @nrwl/react:app --standaloneConfig --routing --name=my-app --dryRun` to generate an application with routing.

 > You can use any of the plugins above to generate applications as well.